sequenceiq/blog/source/_posts/2014-07-31-spark-mllib.markdown

 [MLlib](https://spark.apache.org/docs/latest/mllib-guide.html) is a machine learning library which ships with Apache Spark, and can run on any Hadoop2/YARN cluster without any pre-installation.
 At SequenceIQ we use MLlib in Scala - but you could use it from Java and Python as well.
 Let us quickly show you an MLlib clustering algorithm with code examples.

 ### KMeans example
-K-Means (Lloyd's algorithm) is a simple NP-hard unsupervised learning algorithms that solve the well known clustering problems.
+K-Means (Lloyd's algorithm) is a simple NP-hard unsupervised learning algorithm that solve well known clustering problems.
 The essence of the algorithm is to separate your data into K cluster.
 In simple terms it needs 4 steps.
 First of all you have to vectorize your data. (you can do that with text values too).
-The code it looks like this:
+The code looks like this:

 ```scala
     val data = context.textFile(input).map {